granam/dice-rolls/README.md

 }
 echo 'There it is!
 Bonus roll comes, with final value of ' . $roll2d6DrdPlus->getLastRollSummary() . '
-Rolls where quite dramatic, consider by yourself: ';
+Rolls were quite dramatic, consider by yourself: ';
 foreach ($roll2d6DrdPlus->getLastDiceRolls() as $diceRoll) {
     echo 'Rolled number ' . $diceRoll->getRolledNumber() . ', evaluated as value ' . $diceRoll->getEvaluatedValue();
 }